 Plant sterols, especially sitosterol, and the 5-alpha derivatives of plant sterols, are dramatically elevated in patients with sitosterolemia.
-Plasma concentrations of sitosterol above 1 mg/dL are considered to be diagnostic.
+Plasma concentrations of sitosterol above 1 mg/dL ($10\mu g/mL$) are considered to be diagnostic, although a recent study suggested a cutoff value of $15\mu g/mL$ had higher positive predictive value (52).
 Levels typically range from 8-60 mg/dL, 10-25 times higher than normal individuals.
-Molecular genetic testing of mutations in ABCG5 and ABCG8 can help confirm the diagnosis.
+Age-dependent reference intervals for phytosterols have also been proposed (53).
+Molecular genetic testing of mutations in ABCG5 and ABCG8 can help confirm the diagnosis and direct clinical care (54).

-In contrast to the very high levels of plant sterols in adults and adolescents with sitosterolemia, total cholesterol levels are often normal or only moderately elevated (33).
+In contrast to the very high levels of plant sterols in adults and adolescents with sitosterolemia, total cholesterol levels are sometimes normal or only moderately elevated (34).
 However, at least three cases of breastfed infants with sitosterolemia presenting with very elevated serum cholesterol levels have been reported.
-The mechanism of exceptionally high cholesterol levels in sitosterolemic children is unclear (24, 25, 41).
+The mechanism of exceptionally high cholesterol levels in sitosterolemic children is unclear (25, 26, 55).

 Increased plasma concentrations of plant sterols (especially sitosterol, campesterol, and stigmasterol) are only observed once foods with plant sterols are included in the diet and accumulate in the body.
-Care must be taken when evaluating infants, since commercial formula feedings with large amounts of vegetable oil may result in elevated sitosterol levels (42).
+Care must be taken when evaluating infants, since commercial formula feedings with large amounts of vegetable oil may result in elevated sitosterol levels (56).

 Children with parenteral nutrition associated cholestasis may have plasma concentrations of plant sterols as high as those seen in patients with hereditary sitosterolemia (i.e., total plant phytosterols of 1.3-1.8 mmol/L).
 Intralipid typically contains cholesterol, sitosterol, campesterol, and stigmasterol, the latter three of which are plant sterols.
-Adults receiving parenteral nutrition may also have elevated plasma plant sterol levels (43).
+Adults receiving parenteral nutrition may also have elevated plasma plant sterol levels (57).